 Q: Why do the Wage and Hour Division and workers need the ABA-Approved Attorney Referral System?

-Q: At what point might the Wage and Hour Division inform a complainant about the toll-free number to access the ABA-Approved Attorney Referral System?
+Q: At what point might the Wage and Hour Division inform a complainant about the ABA-Approved Attorney Referral System?

-A: Typically, a complainant will be provided the toll-free number for the ABA-Approved Attorney Referral System at one of four stages:
+A: Typically, a complainant will be provided the information about the ABA-Approved Attorney Referral System at one of four stages:

-- At the complaint intake stage, if workers decide not to file a complaint or say they would prefer to pursue her private right of action;
+- At the complaint intake stage, if workers decide not to file a complaint or say they would prefer to pursue their private right of action;

-- At the complaint review stage, if the reviewing manager determines, based on the Wage and Hour Divisionís national and regional priorities and the officeís current resources and workload, that giving the complainant the ABAís toll-free number provides the worker with the quickest access to justice;
+- At the complaint review stage, if the reviewing manager determines, based on the Wage and Hour Divisionís national and regional priorities and the officeís current resources and workload, that giving the complainant the ABA web portal provides the worker with the quickest access to justice;

-- After an attempt at conciliation, if the employer refuses to remedy a violation but, based on the same criteria used at the complaint review stage, the manager decides that giving the complainant the ABAís toll-free number is a better option than further investigating or litigating the complaint, or;
+- After an attempt at conciliation, if the employer refuses to remedy a violation but, based on the same criteria used at the complaint review stage, the manager decides that giving the complainant the website for the referral system is a better option than further investigating or litigating the complaint, or;

-- After an investigation, if the case is not resolved through settlement, the Wage and Hour Division may decide, often in consultation with the Departmentís Office of the Solicitor, to leverage the resources of the private bar by providing the complainant the ABAís toll-free number.
+- After an investigation, if the case is not resolved through settlement, the Wage and Hour Division may decide, often in consultation with the Departmentís Office of the Solicitor, to leverage the resources of the private bar by providing the complainant the website for the referral system.